JWKennington/sgnl/docs/install.md

 ## Overview

-The current dev environment is setup in 3 steps:
+The current dev environment can be setup in 2 ways:

-1. (Optional) Prepare an environment with one of the following options:
-    - Writable singularity container
-    - Conda environment
+1. Singularity container
+2. Isolated Python Environment
+    1. Prepare conda env
     2. Clone the repos
     3. Install the packages

-## Prepare Environment

-### Prepare a Writable Singularity Container
+## Singularity Container

+The sgn\* packages and their dependencies are pre-installed in the container.

 ```bash
 singularity build --fix-perms --sandbox CONTAINER_NAME docker://containers.ligo.org/greg/sgnl:latest
 singularity run --writable CONTAINER_NAME
 ```

+The sgn\* packages are cloned under `CONTAINER_NAME/src`, enter each repo and do `git pull` to pull new changes.

-### Prepare Isolated Python Environment
+## Isolated Python Environment

+### Prepare conda env

 Prepare a new python environment via your preferred method.
 Below is an example using conda.